 - Bleach is part of the Holy Shonen Trinity and, unlike Naruto, One Piece and Dragon Ball, the Bleach anime hasn't had issues with staying on the air in America.

 - Completing the current Jump Triforce is Naruto, which was the most popular manga in America for a long time.

 - JoJo's Bizarre Adventure, released in 1987, is one of Shōnen Jump's longest running Shōnen series, having reached over 100 volumes in Japan.
-Only two parts, Stardust Crusaders (part three)and Phantom Blood (part one) have gotten an official English release.
 With its 7th part, "Steel Ball Run", it has switched magazines to Ultra Jump and thus officially graduated to Seinen.

 - Angel Densetsu

 - Astra: Lost in Space

 - Beet the Vandel Buster- Notably put on permanent hiatus due to one of its creators being ill and the other moving onto a different production

 - Bleach — The third of the "Big Three" among currently active Shonen Jump series.